ShprAlex/SproutLife/README.md

 ![Seed Sprout Illustration](https://github.com/ShprAlex/SproutLife/blob/master/resources/images/SeedSproutIllustration.png)

 - **Cell** - Cells in Sprout Life are only considered as cells if the are in the "alive" state, as defined in [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (GOL).
-At every cycle of the gameexisting cells can stay alive, produce new cells in adjacent squares, or die and be removed.
+What GOL calls "dead" cells, Sprout Life simply considers as empty space.
+This is only a clarification of terminology, it dos not change the rules.

 - **Seed** - A seed is a collection of cells that we replace with a new cells.
 A static 2x2 block pattern is a natural choice for a seed, because lots of these blocks are produced during a typical game.
 Other small patterns work just as well, and better in some cases.